joeytwiddle/cheatsheets/react_gotchas.md

 # React

+This file only lists one gotcha.
+For a more complete list, see: https://gist.github.com/joeytwiddle/8634b729a50b816762f78aa545fbd72f

 ## this.setState() is asynchronous

 TLDR: Do not refer to `this.state` when calling `this.setState()`.
 Pass a function to setState instead.